Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Introduction

+In this paper, we introduce a suite of entirely novel, \emph{learnt} LDP mechanisms that adapt techniques from representation learning.
+We motivate our approach with two observations: first, it is often a good approximation to assume high-dimensional data lies on a low-dimensional manifold.
+Second, the vast majority of organisations collecting personal data already have access to \emph{auxiliary data} that could be used to learn the low-dimensional manifold underlying the data distribution.
+This may be data scraped from the internet, as is commonly used to train unsupervised models \cite{Devlin2019, Mahajan2018, Ramesh2021}, public datasets \cite{Deng2009, Irvin2019, Thomee2016}, or previously collected internal data \cite{CMA2020, Schmidt2018}.
+We introduce a novel de-noising approach for downstream model training on our privatised data (a common goal of data collectors), and use downstream model performance as a proxy to measure the utility of our LDP training data.

+Our approach adapts state-of-the-art representation learning techniques to map high-dimensional data to representations on a constrained, low-dimensional manifold, before adding LDP-inducing noise.
+Mapping to such a manifold in this way has three key advantages: First, we circumvent the pessimistic nature of results for provably optimal LDP mechanisms in high-dimensions \cite{Bhowmick2019, Duchi2018}.
+Second, we can train our mechanism to ensure the representations learnt are maximally robust to LDP-inducing noise.
+Finally, in practice, these state-of-the-art methods learn extremely powerful representations when compared to traditional dimensionality-reduction techniques.
+In the absence of noise, downstream models trained using such representations have even been shown to match performance of models trained with supervised learning \cite{Chen2020}.

-In particular, we demonstrate that our approach achieves state-of-the-art performance on three major applications that existing CDP models cannot address: \begin{itemize} \item Privatized data is collected with the VLM and used to train downstream machine learning models, demonstrating state-of-the-art utility preservation on high dimensional data under LDP. \item The VLM can be used, without re-training, to collect distributionally-shifted data for model training.
-In particular, we train a classifier on privatized data for novel class classification. \item As a mechanism for LDP, the VLM can track the IDs of real individuals whilst privatizing their sensitive features.
-We use this to augment internal data with privatized features from an external source to improve a classifier's performance on the combined feature set. \end{itemize}
+Our approach provides a clear, simple framework for adapting a multitude of existing representation learning techniques.
+Consequently, owing to a wealth of existing representation learning research, our mechanism can be applied to a broad range of data types, including images \citep{Chen2020, He2020, Kingma2014}, audio \citep{Vandenoord2017, Vandenoord2018}, text \citep{Bowman2016, Giorgi2021}, and video \citep{Denton2018}.
+Finally, the generalisation ability of such models (a) reduces the extent to which auxiliary data must follow the same distribution as the data being collected and (b) allows the collected LDP data to be used for an array of downstream tasks.
+In particular, we demonstrate our approach learns powerful LDP data representations, significantly outperforming state-of-the-art LDP benchmark mechanisms on three major applications: \begin{itemize} \item Data privatised with our mechanisms is used to train downstream machine learning models, demonstrating state-of-the-art utility preservation on high dimensional data under LDP. \item Our mechanisms can be used, without re-training, to collect distributionally-shifted data.
+In particular, we train classifiers on privatised data for novel class classification. \item As a mechanism for LDP, it can track the IDs of real individuals whilst privatising their sensitive features.
+We use this to augment internal data with privatised features from an external source to improve a classifier's performance on the combined feature set. \end{itemize}